 Funding: Better Start National Science Challenge Masters Scholarship

-Supervisors: Dr Rick Audas, Dr Jesse Kokaua, Dr Rosalina Richards
+Supervisors: Dr Rick Audas, Dr Jesse Kokaua, Associate Professor Rosalina Richards

 What happens to Pacific Island youth with mental health conditions: Evidence from the New Zealand Integrated Data Infrastructure

 In New Zealand there is currently an over representation of Pacific youth suffering from mental health conditions (MHCs).
 Despite this, little is known about the possible determinants leading to these conditions and furthermore, their association to other health outcomes.
 Using data extracted from the Integrated Data Infrastructure (IDI), this quantitative study retrospectively researched young Pacific people aged 10-14 years old who had been diagnosed with attention deficit hyperactive disorder (ADHD), mood disorder, anxiety, conduct disorder or substance disorder.

 The aims of this research were to describe the diagnosis of these specified MHCs among Pacific youth in New Zealand; To explore the likelihood of deprivation and migration as determinants for the onset of these MHCs; And to examine whether there was an increased risk between the onset of these MHCs and the development of short-term health outcomes, measured by the occurrence of ambulatory sensitive hospitalisation (ASH) conditions.

 Supervisors: Professor Rob Walker, Faumuina Professor Fa’afetai Sopoaga, Dr Tim Wilkinson

 A pilot study: Does a novel genetic variant, highly expressed in Samoans, explain their increased propensity to develop Chronic Kidney Disease?